Last Updated: August 25, 2021

 For Student Researchers

-Faculty and research staff have been instructed that participation in on-campus and in the field research projects should be limited and should be carried out remotely whenever possible.
-You should only participate in on campus or in the field research if you feel you are able to do so safely and in accordance with University and State of Illinois policies.
+The return to face-to-face on-campus operations for Fall 2021 also allows for a return to 'in-person' research.
+However, you should only participate in on campus or field research if you feel you are able to do so safely and in accordance with University and State of Illinois policies.
 If you are concerned about your working environment, please bring these concerns to your research supervisor immediately.
 If you are unable to reach a satisfactory solution, you should then contact your academic advisor, department head, or college dean.
 Should you require help with this process, please contact OUR at firstname.lastname@example.org.

 All students conducting on-campus or field research are required to follow safety guidance developed by the lead faculty or research staff.
 Ask your research supervisor to share their locally-approved plan with you.
 Typically, such plans include: